-\pa{Relevance to Software Engineering in Practice.} First, serving ML systems and detecting performance degradation over time (such as model obsolete) are active research areas in the Software Engineering community (e.g., \cite{Lyu2023OnTM}).
-Our work focuses on monitoring/testing deployed ML systems from a \textit{practical} perspective, an important yet overlooked research area.
+\pa{Relevance to Software Engineering in Practice.} First, serving ML systems and detecting performance degradation over time (such as model obsolescence) are active research areas in the Software Engineering community (e.g., \cite{Lyu2023OnTM}).
+Our work focuses on monitoring and testing deployed ML systems from a \textit{practical} perspective, an important yet overlooked research area.
 Second, research on concept drift techniques can be applied to strengthen downstream SE research.
 For instance, ML models built to predict production system failures and performance degradation suffer from concept drifts in~\cite{Lyu2023OnTM, xia2023}.
-Third, we propose a novel technique \toolS to fill the gap between academia and software industry reality. \toolS is shown to outperform the SOTA and is deployed in the industry.
-Our work is well suited to the SEIP track.
+Third, we propose a novel technique, \toolS, to fill the gap between academic research and software industry practices. \toolS is shown to outperform the SOTA and is deployed in the industry.
+Our work is well suited for the SEIP track.